edgargasperin/edgargasperin.github.io/README.md

-# In a nutshell
+# Edgar Gasperín's homepage

-I'm an FCT-researcher at the Center for Astrophysics and Gravitation (CENTRA) in Instituto Superior Técnico in Lisbon [(IST)](https://centra.tecnico.ulisboa.pt/)
+I'm an FCT-researcher at the Center for Astrophysics and Gravitation [(CENTRA)](https://centra.tecnico.ulisboa.pt/) in Instituto Superior Técnico in Lisbon (IST)

 My research is concerned with the analysis of global properties of solutions to the Einstein field equations and the inclusion of the conformal boundary in the initial value problem in General Relativity.